zoxpx/pxdocs/content/reference/CLI/credentials.md

 **NOTE:** This feature requires PX-Enterprise versions 2.5.1 or greater
 {{</info>}}

-Instead of storing your secret access key and access key ID on the host, you can grant Portworx bucket permissions using IAM. you can grant the EC2 instances on which portworx is running, or you can grant permissions for a specific bucket.
+Instead of storing your secret access key and access key ID on the host, you can grant Portworx bucket permissions using IAM.
+You can grant the EC2 instances on which Portworx is running, or you can grant permissions for a specific bucket.

 #### Grant IAM permissions for your EC2 instance in general